Oil & Gas

 The Problem: Complex Organization with a Changing Scope

 The first challenge was the organizational requirements.
 Our client required two compressors, 495 inches x 129 inches x 145 inches and weighing more than 99,000 pounds each, transported to Taylor, BC from both San Diego and Carson.
 But there was more.
 25+ shiploose materials also required transportation to the same site, which came from various parts of the U.S. and Canada.
 The two over dimensional cooler units, for instance, came out of Beasley, Texas.

 Omega Morgan has built a reputation for taking on complex organizational projects and planning them through well enough.
 For this project, the true problem to solve was with the compressors our team was charged with transporting.

 The skids of the compressors were specifically designed to be lifted by cranes to and from trailers to pad only.
 Our client required the pieces to not just be moved off a trailer, but set inside a building within the destination site.
 Solving that challenge required expertise and some logistics ingenuity.

 The Process: Building a Plan and Adjusting Where Needed

 Planning was the first step.
-Our team performed a detailed route survey to optimize the timing as much as possible, which is a routine task for experienced specialized transport professionals.
+Our team performed a detailed route survey to optimize the timing as much as possible, which is a routine task for experienced transport and logistics professionals.
 The bigger question became how to move the compressors off the trailer.

 The compressors were built to be offloaded via crane, but our client needed to place them within a pre-constructed building.
 To accommodate that need, our engineering department designed a trunnion saddle that attached to the lifting lugs on the skid of the compressor, allowing them to be safely offloaded from the transport trailer to a site trailer.
 From there, we could offload them onto the permanent pad inside the building.
 The key was to design a process that would safely lift the compressors without compromising their integrity.
 Through our ad-hoc design, we could jack and slide the units into their final location.